aponsero/PHORAGER/README.md

 2. Created conda environments with correct versions

 #### Installation Options

+- **Component Selection (`--mode`)**:
+  - `all`: Install all components (default)
+  - `genome`: Install only tools required for bacterial genome analysis
+  - `prophage`: Install only tools required for prophage detection
+  - `annotation`: Install only tools required for prophage annotation

+- **Conda-Only Installation (`--conda-only`)**:
+  - Installs only the Conda environments, skipping the database downloads
+  - Useful for testing or when databases will be downloaded separately
+  - Significantly reduces installation time and disk space requirements

 - **Default Mode**: Silently installs databases, logs output to file

 - **Verbose Mode (`--verbose`)**:
   - Displays detailed Nextflow installation messages in real-time
   - Provides transparency about installation progress

 - **Force Reinstall (`--force`)**:
   - Forces reinstallation of databases
   - Useful for updating or fixing corrupted database installations